WcRnm/eliot-static/content/our_camps/introduction.md

 Our mission statement says we are a camp for "Unitarian Univeralists, their families and friends."
 People of other liberal faiths are also welcome, as are those without spiritual beliefs.
 More than half of our attendees do not list a UU church affiliation.

-Over the past 7 years, the churches with the most representatives at camp have been: First Unitarian, Portland, OR; University UU, Seattle, WA; Northshore, W Vancouver BC; UU of Vancouver BC, Unitarian Church of Vancouver, WA; Shoreline UU, WA; East Shore, Bellevue WA; UU Church of Eugene, OR; Bellingham Unitarian, WA; and Northlake Unitarian, Kirkland, WA.
-We've also had 10 or more people from West Hills in Portland, OR; UU of Corvallis, OR; Westside, Seattle WA: South Fraser, Surrey BC; Eastrose, Portland OR, First U of Victoria, BC; Unitarian Fell. or Salt Spring Island, BC; UU of WA County, OR; Olympia UU, WA.
+Over the past 7 years, the churches with the most representatives at camp have been:
+- First Unitarian, Portland, OR;
+- University UU, Seattle, WA;
+- Northshore, W Vancouver BC;
+- UU of Vancouver BC,
+- Unitarian Church of Vancouver, WA;
+- Shoreline UU, WA;
+- East Shore, Bellevue WA;
+- UU Church of Eugene, OR;
+- Bellingham Unitarian, WA;
+- and Northlake Unitarian, Kirkland, WA.

+We've also had 10 or more people from
+- West Hills in Portland, OR;
+- UU of Corvallis, OR;
+- Westside, Seattle WA:
+- South Fraser, Surrey BC;
+- Eastrose, Portland OR,
+- First U of Victoria, BC;
+- Unitarian Fellowship of Salt Spring Island, BC;
+- UU of WA County, OR;
+- Olympia UU, WA.

 There are 46 congregations that have had 1 - 10 people attend Eliot.

 Some people come as singles, some couples, and some small families.
 Some people come in multi-generational extended family groups of a dozen or more.